Rich world pumps aid to fight virus, Britain latest to face lockdown

 Millions of Americans were staying at home.

-Trump has infuriated Beijing’s communist government by rebuking it for not acting faster over the epidemic and drawn accusations of racism by labeling it the “Chinese virus”.
+Trump has infuriated Beijing’s communist government by rebuking it for not acting faster over the epidemic and drawn accusations of racism by labelling it the “Chinese virus”.

 In the remarkable raft of financial measures around the world, the European Central Bank launched new bond purchases worth 750 billion euros ($817 billion).
 That brought some relief to bond markets and also halted European shares’ slide, though equities remained shaky elsewhere.